bjartelund/graphql-aspnet.github.io/docs/controllers/model-state.md

 🧨   A customer's phone number should be 7 or 10 digits.<br/>
 🧨   A customer must order at least 1 donut.

 This is where model state can come in handy.
-Its completely optional, but if you choose to make use of it, it provides a handy way to inforce business level requirements in your action methods.
+Its completely optional, but if you choose to make use of it, it provides a handy way to enforce business level requirements in your action methods.

 ## Using Model Validation